 Maintenance Appointments

-Sew-in weft hair extensions are require maintenance every 6-8 weeks.
-Please arrive to your readjustment appointment with clean and dry hair.
-Extensions and beaded foundation will be fully removed, and your natural hair will be cleansed and prepped for re-application.
-Your extensions are then reapplied and styled.
+Sew-in weft extensions need maintenance every 6-8 weeks.
+Before your appointment, make sure your hair is clean and dry.
+The extensions and beads will be removed, and your natural hair will be washed and prepared.
+Then, your extensions will be put back in and styled.